ostaquet/Arduino-Grove-MultichannelGasSensor-driver/README.md

  * VCC (red) - Connect to power supply (3.3V or 5V)
  * SDA (white) - Connect to SDA (I2C data)
  * SCL (yellow) - Connect to SCL (I2C clock)

+## Basic programs to use your Grove Multichannel Gas Sensor
+In the folder *examples*, you will find various examples to test:
+ * (ReadGasConcentration.ino)[] : Sample the gas concentration and show the concentration of all gases supported in ppm.

 ## Links
  * (Official library of Seeed Studio)[https://github.com/Seeed-Studio/Mutichannel_Gas_Sensor/]
  * (Datasheet sensor SGX Sensortech MiCS 6814)[https://github.com/ostaquet/Arduino-Grove-MultichannelGasSensor-driver/blob/master/datasheet/Datasheet%20SGX%20MiCS%206814%20rev8.pdf]